 In other instances, I might only have a general idea about the place or its people in advance of my departure.
 The ruins at Tiwanaku are a good example of that.
 I’d read somewhere about the archaeological site near La Paz and thought it might be an interesting place to visit but I knew nothing about the Tiwanaku culture before going there.
 Sometimes there’s a place on my itinerary that generates either a pre-trip shrug or a sort of exploratory indifference.
 Then, an intense experience adds significant post trip seasoning to my research stew.
 Every place we visited in the Sacred Valley represented this sort of place.
 None more so than Ollantaytambo.

 In the final itinerary JLA sent about my trip the complete description of our day read: “Visit the beautiful Sacred Valley, seeking out Inca temples and fortresses.”
-Thus, when we reached Ollantaytambo, I had no idea the site beyond the market would look like this.
+Thus, when we reached Ollantaytambo (correctly pronounced Oh-yahn-TIE-tahm-bo), I had no idea the site beyond the market would look like this.

 (This and most of the photos of Ollantaytambo come courtesy of Jan.
-Once again, my camera batteries died and I hadn’t toted any replacements.
-My phone is a far better phone than it is a camera.)
+Once again, my camera batteries died and I hadn’t toted any replacements and my phone is a far better phone than it is a camera.)

 Notice that I called Ollantaytambo a “so-called fortress.”
 Like every other Inkan mystery, we cannot be certain of the purpose of this multi-faceted and unfinished complex.
 It’s likely that at least some of the structures served a military purpose but its characterization as wholly – or even principally – military comes from the Spanish Conquistadors and undoubtedly reflects their experiences.